 - Guidance counselors

-4. Unofficial transcripts
+Optional: Unofficial transcripts (screenshots accepted)

 - New students with fewer than 40 transferable credits should submit high school transcripts, as well as college transcripts if applicable.